aurickk/PurgeMessages-Vencord/README.md

 ```
 3. Navigate to the `src` folder in the cloned Vencord repository, create a new folder called `userplugins` if it dosen't already exist.

-3. Download `purgeMessages.tsx` from the repo and move it to the `userplugins` folder.
+3. Download `purgeMessages.tsx` from the repository and move it to the `userplugins` folder.

 4. Build Vencord and inject Discord: